TaylorTayTray/health-management-system-db/Readme.md

 How to Use
 Run the .sql file in a MySQL environment such as MySQL Workbench or phpMyAdmin

-The database VetClinicDB will be created with all tables and relationships
+The database will be created with all tables and relationships

 You can insert sample data and begin querying or building applications on top of it